Diegomangasco/Argo-Ai_driven_framewoRk_for_countinG_peOple/README.md

 This Python script is designed to analyze wireless network traffic captured in a PCAP file and count devices that use either globally unique MAC addresses or locally administered MAC addresses.
 It also performs clustering of devices based on their network capabilities.

+## Files

+- `ARGO.py`: The main Python script responsible for device counting and clustering based on network traffic in a PCAP file.
+- `models.json`: A JSON file that serves as a device-model database, containing information about different devices and their capabilities.

 ## Dependencies

 - `datetime`: For time-related functions.